haukegravenkamp/Leaky-Guided-Waves-Examples/README.md

 - run any of the 'example*.m' files.

 You should obtain the dispersion curves as published in the paper - if not, please let us know!
-The simplest example example_brassWater.m should take few seconds to run; the most expensive example_titaniumTeflonBrass will take a few minutes.
+The simplest example 'example_brassWater.m' should take few seconds to run; the most expensive 'example_titaniumTeflonBrass.m' will take a few minutes.

 ## other related work